Why is my EV charger dimming lights

 Electrical

-The answer to 'why is my EV charger dimming lights' is that the EV charger may be drawing too much power, causing a voltage drop that dims the lights.
-This is a common issue when the electrical system is not properly sized or grounded for the EV charger's power requirements.
+The answer to 'why is my EV charger dimming lights' is that your EV charger may be drawing too much power from your home's electrical system, causing a voltage drop that dims the lights.
+This is a common issue when installing a high-powered EV charger, especially in older homes with limited electrical capacity.

 Step-by-Step Guide